 A small man in stature, at five and a half feet tall, Charlie made up for it in his dandified appearance.
 He was extremely neat with long flowing blond hair and a perfectly groomed mustache.
 He was known to have worn hand-tailored fringed buckskins, fine linen shirts, beaded moccasins, a big silver belt buckle, and a pair of revolvers mounted in gold, silver, and pearl.

 He slept in a tent surrounded by fine California blankets and always kept a mirror, combs, razors, and whisk brooms in his possession.
 Obsessed with cleanliness, he bathed every morning, an oddity in the mining camps and settlements of the Old West.
 Allowing no one, not even Wild Bill Hickok, into his tent, it was a deadly point with him, threatening to shoot anyone who entered.

-Charlie’s reputation as a trapper, prospector, and guide earned him the nickname of “Colorado Charlie.”
+Charlie’s reputation as a trapper, prospector, and guide earned him the nickname “Colorado Charlie.”
 While there, he met a 15-year-old girl by the name of Tilly Nash.
 The daughter of a baker from Empire, Colorado, she was impressed by his boyishly handsome face and his charisma and in 1866, the two were married.

 Charlie continued his work in Colorado until he began to get word of the gold finds in the Black Hills.
-Sure that the area would be a smashing success, he described it as “a real lallapaloozer,” he and his brother Steve soon made plans to head to Deadwood.
+Sure that the area would be a smashing success, he described it as “a real lallapaloozer,” and he and his brother Steve soon made plans to head to Deadwood.

 In the spring of 1876, Charlie and his brother, Steve, organized a wagon train in Georgetown, Colorado, and headed for South Dakota.
 When the wagon train passed through Cheyenne, Wyoming, he ran into his old friend Wild Bill Hickok who joined the caravan and more than 100 others, including prospectors, gamblers, and a troop of “working girls.”
 Later, in Fort Laramie, Calamity Jane also joined the wagon train.

 The circumstances of how Charlie Utter and Wild Bill Hickok first met are not specifically known, but they more than likely met in Kansas sometime in the mid-1850s and kept in contact throughout their travels through Colorado.